cryptic-deer/psychologist-webite/README.md

 ## Description

-- Website for my girlfriend, who will start her own private practice next year.
+- Website for a young psychologist, who will start her own private practice next year.
 That's when the website will go live.
 - For the reason above, currently the form doesn't have funcionality and the contact informations aren't real.

 - Credit for temporary images: